jordandouglas/GammaSpikeModel/README.md

 2. Import data and set up site model, as per usual.

-3. Open the `Clock Model` tab and select `Punctuated Relaxed Clock Model`.
+3. Open the `Clock Model` tab and select `Gamma Spike Relaxed Clock`.
 	- This will introduce the following parameters
 		- The mean spike size `GSMspikeMean` (under a Gamma distribution).
 High mean = larger expected spike sizes.
 		- The shape of spike sizes `GSMspikeShape` (Gamma distribution).
 High shape = smaller variance of spike sizes.